Questo contenuto non è disponibile nella lingua selezionata.

 -

-From the Administrator perspective in the Red Hat OpenShift Service on AWS web console, select Observe
+In the Red Hat OpenShift Service on AWS web console, click Observe

 Metrics.
-To add one or more queries, do any of the following:
+To add one or more queries, perform any of the following actions:

 Add your Prometheus Query Language (PromQL) query to the Expression field.

 As you type a PromQL expression, autocomplete suggestions appear in a drop-down list.
 These suggestions include functions, metrics, labels, and time tokens.
-You can use the keyboard arrows to select one of these suggested items and then press Enter to add the item to your expression.
-You can also move your mouse pointer over a suggested item to view a brief description of that item.
+Use the keyboard arrows to select one of these suggested items and then press Enter to add the item to your expression.
+Move your mouse pointer over a suggested item to view a brief description of that item.

 Add multiple queries.